 The USDA authorizes interstate transport of hemp containing THC.

 Illinois becomes the first state in the Union to legalize recreational cannabis through state legislation as opposed to ballot initiative

-Ryan is currently the Content Marketing Editor at Baked Bros.
-He is a graduate of Arizona State University with a B.A. in Educational Studies and an emphasis on Environmental Education.
-Ryan has experience in the cannabis industry as a Patient Consultant and Brand Ambassador.
+Ryan is currently the Marketing Coordinator at Baked Bros.
+He is a graduate of Arizona State University with a B.A. in Educational Studies, and an emphasis on Environmental Education.
+Ryan has experience in the cannabis industry as a Patient Consultant, Content Marketing Editor, and Brand Ambassador.

 Zuardi, A. (2006).
 History of cannabis as a medicine: a review.
 Revista Brasileira de Psiquiatria, 28(2), pp.153-157